PhD, University of Essex; Master of Arts, Universiti Kebangsaan Malaysia; Bachelor of Economics, Universiti Malaya

 - Nadi Melayu-Muslim (The Malay-Muslim Pulse), an opinion poll surveying 2,400 Malay-Muslims nationwide

-- Wong, Chin-Huat. (upcoming).
-“Malaysia’s First-Past-The-Post (FPTP) Electoral System: Malpractices and Mismatch”, in Meredith L. Weiss and Faisal H. Haziz (editors) Towards a New Malaysia?
+- Wong, Chin-Huat.
+(2020).
+“Malaysia’s First-Past-The-Post (FPTP) Electoral System: Malpractices and Mismatch”, in Meredith L. Weiss and Faisal H. Haziz (editors), Towards a New Malaysia?
 The 2018 Election and Its Aftermath.
 Singapore: NUS Press.

 - Wong, Chin Huat.
 (2019).
 “Malaysia’s Evolving Party System” in Semaul C. Y. Ku, Wen-Pin Lin and Kai Leong Ho (eds) Southeast Asia: Transition and Transformation, Kaohsiung: Wenzao Ursuline University Press.